zoltanp/zoltanp.github.io/_posts/2017-06-17-ktechlab-is-coming-back.md

 ![Circuit simulation]({{ site.url }}/assets/2017-06-17-ktechlab-1-circuit-sim.png)

-Currently KTechLab depends on Qt4 and KDE4, but it should be migrated to Qt5/KDE5 as soon as possible.
+Currently KTechLab depends on Qt4 and KDE4, but it should be migrated to Qt5/KF5 (KDE Frameworks 5) as soon as possible.

 ![KDE4 and Qt4 are dependencies]({{ site.url }}/assets/2017-06-17-ktechlab-2-about-kde.png)